 3. Do you have a preference between being there for park open and park close? (submitted by Katherine)

 Both are the most peaceful times at the park, so it’s hard to pick.
 But if I have to choose – I’d go with park open.
-The lightning in the morning is stunning in both parks, and there’s something really satisfying about knocking out a few rides quickly to get your day started.
+The lighting in the morning is stunning in both parks, and there’s something really satisfying about knocking out a few rides quickly to get your day started.

 4. Is Disneyland doable for seniors that don’t like roller coasters?
 I’d like to bring my parents on our family trip but I’m not sure they’d have enough to do. (submitted by Helena)